-4) What else are you writing at the moment?
+1) What are you writing at the moment?

-Also in the works, a collection of poetry for children.
-Like Empire of the Waves, this is a decade in the making.
-My poems are very much in the tradition of Roald Dahl, Hilaire Belloc, Edward Lear and Lewis Carroll.
-Lots of nonsense, music, food and horrifying violence.
+Also in the works: a collection of poetry for children.
+My poems are very much in the tradition of Roald Dahl, Hilaire Belloc, Edward Lear, and Lewis Carroll.
+Lots of nonsense, music, food, and horrifying violence.
 You can read much of my poetry right here!

 “Thank you very much for such a warm and enthusiastic talk to our students.
 The Year 8 students are already asking when can you speak to them!
 I loved the pirate clan workshop too…” Helen Lee, Teacher-Librarian, St George Girls High

 For information, see Author Talks & Visits on my website.